guettli/future-focused-communication/README.md

 Grrr.

 "I am happy because .." feeds the troll.
 Don't talk like this.
 Focus on the future.
-"I will be happy if ..." is more productive.
+"How to get to ...?" is more productive.

 # Related